2019–20 UEFA Youth League Domestic Champions Path: Format

 In both rounds, if the aggregate score was tied after full time of the second leg, the away goals rule was used to decide the winner.
 If still tied, the match was decided by a penalty shoot-out (no extra time was played).
 The eight second round winners advanced to the play-offs, where they were joined by the eight group runners-up from the UEFA Champions League Path (group stage).

 First round

+Summary

 The first legs were played on 2, 3, 5 and 9 October, and the second legs were played from 22–24 October 2019.